C2SM/icon-vis/README.md

 [![Build Status](https://jenkins-mch.cscs.ch/job/iconvis_testsuite/badge/icon?config=test)](https://jenkins-mch.cscs.ch/job/iconvis_testsuite/)

 ## Introduction
-Collection of python scripts to visualise ICON-simulations on the unstructered grid.
-The different folders contain example code for different kind of plots.
+This repo is a collection of python scripts to visualise ICON-simulations on the unstructered grid.
+The different folders contain example code for various types of plots.
 Example datasets for testing can be downloaded following the instructions in the [data](https://github.com/C2SM/icon-vis/tree/master/data) folder.
 Example plots for each folder are shown below.
 More detailed descriptions for each plot are in the README files of the different folders.
 The routines are mainly based on the python library  [psyplot](https://psyplot.github.io).
+The iconarray python package was developed together with icon-vis, to contain the modules used in this repository - these can be found at [C2SM/iconarray](https://github.com/C2SM/iconarray).
 For visualizing data along a transect, [psy-transect](https://github.com/psyplot/psy-transect) is currently under development.

 If you have any feature requests, feel free to raise an issue or contact us by email.
 We are also happy if you want so share your own plotting scripts.